 Then, I reduce the skillet heat to low and add the following seasonings and ¼ cup of water to the skillet:

 I stir until the skillet contents are evenly covered in spices and continue to sauté on low for 4-5 minutes, stirring occasionally.
 I remove the skillet from heat.

 Before assembling the bowls, I check the heat levels of the refried beans and enchilada sauce before adding them as they may cool to an unpalatable level.
 If they are still in their saucepans, I reheat them by placing their saucepans back on the burners on medium heat for a few minutes, stirring often to prevent burning.
 If I've made them in advance, I heat them in the microwave for 2-3 minutes, stirring after each minute.

 To assemble my low FODMAP wet burrito bowls, I add the iceberg lettuce to the bottom of 4 bowls, about 1.5 cups each.
 Then, I top the lettuce with the burrito meat, low FODMAP refried beans, tomatoes, and scallions.
-I top the bowls with cheese, low FODMAP salsa, sour cream, and the low FODMAP enchilada sauce.
+I top the bowls with cheese, low FODMAP salsa (homemade or store-bought), sour cream, and the low FODMAP enchilada sauce.

 Low FODMAP Wet Burrito Bowls: The Perfect Bite